Ysoroko/FT_SPLIT_TESTER/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 RUN:
-- Type "make" command in the terminal to compile and run the tests
+- Type "make" command in the terminal while in this tester's repo to compile and run the tests
 - Type "make log" in the terminal after the compiling to check the results without recompiling

 --------------------------------------------------------------------------------------------------------------------------------------
-DON'T FORGET TO CHECK:
+DON'T FORGET TO CHECK BY YOURSELF:

 -Your ft_split should never segfault.
 The tests will stop if they provoke a segfault and the remaining tests won't be ran

 -Protect all your malloc calls & don't forget to add "+1" in your malloc for '\0' and (null)

 -Free each string in your tab and the tab itself if a malloc call returns 0 in the middle of your ft_split

+-This tester won't test the leaks in your ft_split, it's up to you

 -The Norm & The compilation warnings